-We believe that strong communication is the best method for best supporting your child therefore, if you ever feel that your child's progress or a specific behaviour or difficulty is causing you concern, please contact the school office and arrange a meeting with either the class teacher or SENCO.
+We believe that strong communication is the best method for best supporting your child therefore, if you ever feel that your child's progress or a specific behaviour or difficulty is causing you concern, please contact the school office and arrange a meeting with either the class, teacher, SENCO or Family Support Worker.

 If external agencies are involved with your child, you can request a meeting with them to discuss progress and next steps.
-Mrs O'Brien (SENCO) can co-ordinate this for you and would be happy to attend the meeting with you.
+Mrs Myatt (SENCO) can coordinate this for you and would be happy to attend the meeting with you.

-If your child is undergoing assessment for an EHC plan you will be supported by the Local Authority and the SENCO.
-You can also request independent advice and support from support groups such as Parent Partnership/IASS.
+If your child is undergoing Statutory Assessment you will be supported by the Local Authority and the SENCO.
+You can also request independent advice and support from support groups such as Parent Partnership.